hhsu15/DotNetApp/README.md

 ### Use HTTPS for Augular SSL

 Refer to the vedio section 3-28.
-Basically you will have/generate two files like: server.crt, server.key
+Basically you will have/generate two files like: server.crt, server.key.

+Also refer to `generateTrustedSSL` to see how to create trusted ssl.

 <details>